 “Healthy sleep increases our growth hormone production that is essential for our daily vitality.
 It also improves our ability to fight off infection and recover from some forms of cancer.
 A good night’s sleep increases our ability to learn, remember, and focus.
 Poor sleep increases our risk for heart disease, stroke, diabetes, obesity, depression as well as work accidents and car crashes.
 With all these benefits who wouldn’t want a little more restful sleep?”
 Patty Tucker PA-C, of Sleep Rest Live (http://www.sleeprestlive.com/) and Family Sleep Institute Faculty Member.

-Here are five tips of how to make it happen:
+Here are five tips on how to make it happen:

-1. Set aside time at the end of the day to have a consistent bedtime routine which is calming, positive, and nurturing for the whole family (reading books, talking about the day, etc).
-Have well defined steps, a starting point and an ending point.
+1. Set aside time at the end of the day to have a consistent bedtime routine that is calming, positive, and nurturing for the whole family (reading books, talking about the day, etc).
+Have well-defined steps, a starting point, and an ending point.
 This is not only a cue to your child to prepare him for sleep, but also a way for parents to stay in control and complete the task, which in turn creates a familiar and secure sleep environment for the child.
-Introducing a light dimmer which decreases the light in the room over a period of time during the bedtime routine also helps the body cue into sleep, relax, and aid in the production of melatonin.
+Introducing a light dimmer which decreases the light in the room over a period of time during the bedtime routine also helps the body cue to sleep, relax, and aid in the production of melatonin.

 2. Sleep environment: Make sure that your child’s sleep environment is safe and follows the AAP’s safe sleep guidelines.
-Keep temperature on the cooler side, 68 degrees, cooler is be tter.
-Sleep in complete darkness and block out all natural light and cover all of those blue LED lights which suppress our melatonin levels.
+Keep the temperature on the cooler side, 68 degrees, cooler is better.
+Sleep in complete darkness and block out all-natural light and cover all of those blue LED lights which suppress our melatonin levels.